ClinicalReTrial: Clinical Trial Redesign with Self-Evolving Agents: Methodology

 \subsubsection{Redesign Reward}

-To identify which individual modifications drive improvement, we decompose protocol-level outcome probabilities into augmentation-level rewards.
-The Exploration Orchestrator first evaluates combined trial variants via prediction, then attributes credit to individual modifications.
-For each augmentation $m$, we compute its marginal contribution across the explored combinatorial space:
+To identify specific modifications that drive improvement, we decompose protocol-level redesigns outcome probabilities $p(T')$ into augmentation-level rewards.
+The Evaluator first evaluates combined trial variants via prediction, then attributes credit to individual modifications.
+For each augmentation $m$, we compute its marginal contribution $r(m)$ across the explored combinatorial space:

-The complete reward distribution $\mathcal{R}_t = \{(m_i, r(m_i), v_i)\}$ encompasses all augmentations with their rewards and validation status, enabling performance-stratified knowledge extraction from both successful modifications and contraindicated patterns.
+The complete reward distribution $\mathcal{R}_t$ encompasses all redesign augmentations with their validation status and rewards, enabling performance stratified knowledge extraction from both successful modifications and contraindicated patterns.